alibek-git/sales-data/README.md

 # 2. Plan
 This assignment was implemmented by following these steps:
-  a.
+  \n a.
 Generate dummy data using Python script;
-  b.
+  \n b.
 Upload the generated data into the Google Cloud Storage bucket;
-  c.
+  \n c.
 Create datasets in BigQuery using data from GCS;
-  d.
+  \n d.
 Use [dbt](cloud.dbt.com) as an IDE for creating models and queries;
-  e.
+  \n e.
 Connect to a remote GitHub repository;
-  f.
+  \n f.
 Use [Looker Studio](http://lookerstudio.google.com/) as visualization tool on top of the datasource that was generated.

 # 3. Structure of this repository
 ## 3.1 dummy_creation.py